ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect/README.md

 }
 ```

-Add _appsettings.json_ and possible _appsettings.Development.json_ configuration files under wwwroot with the _IdentitySettings_.
+Add _appsettings.json_ and possible _appsettings.Development.json_ configuration files under wwwroot with the _IdentitySettings_ configuration.
 The scope is added as a space separated list of values.

 ```json
 {